 \section{Conclusion and Future Work}

 Large graph analysis presents significant challenges for data scientists, particularly in community detection, which is a common task.
-In this paper, we have developed and implemented several parallel and optimized algorithms for community detection with the open-source framework, Arachne.
+In this paper, we have developed and implemented several parallel and optimized algorithms for community detection with the open-source framework Arachne.
 Arachne facilitates large-scale graph analytics by leveraging supercomputers and cloud resources while providing a user-friendly Python interface.
-Our experimental results show that our implementation within the Arachne framework achieves substantial performance improvements, with absolute speedups compared to existing Python toolkits like NetworkX, igraph, and NetworKit, demonstrating great scalability as well.
+Our experimental results show that our implementation within the Arachne framework achieves substantial performance improvements, with absolute speedups compared to existing Python toolkits such as NetworkX, igraph, and NetworKit, demonstrating great scalability as well.

 For future work, we plan to expand the capabilities of Arachne by implementing additional community detection algorithms.
-In the meantime, we aim to conduct comparative experiments against other state-of-the-art implementations to further validate the performance advantages of Arachne.
-By continuing to enhance and optimize our software, we try to empower data scientists to analyze and derive insights from large-scale graph data.
+In the meantime, our aim is to conduct comparative experiments against other state-of-the-art implementations to further validate the performance advantages of Arachne.
+By continuing to improve and optimize our software, we try to empower data scientists to analyze and derive insights from large-scale graph data.